Bath and shower products, as part of the $50-billion personal care products industry, have become big business in the

 It's time to stop exposing yourself to the multiple toxic ingredients filling the bottles of your favorite bath products.
 Now, you can indulge without worry or guilt.

-Try our Body Wash, Foaming Hand Soap, and our soothing Shea Butter Bar Soap today.
+Try our Body Wash, Foaming Hand Soap, and our soothing Soothing Bar Soap today.
 You'll be glad you did.

 Here's another idea… stock up today and save on multiple packs.
 All five make wonderful, small gifts.
 What better way to show someone special you care?